-Most followup packages include a video, a brochure, an audio tape or two, an article from some magazine, product flyers, testimonial letters, a fax on demand number, an order form, several other items you think the prospect “can’t do without,” and a cover letter whew!
+Most follow-up packages include a video, a brochure, an article from some magazine, product flyers, testimonial letters, an order form, several other items you think the prospect “can’t do without,” and a cover letter.
+Whew!

 You have just employed Gitomer’s “reverse law of puking” you’re puking on the prospect before they have a chance to puke on you.

 I say just give them one potato chip worth.